Sakrac/x65/README.md

 The accumulator and index register mode will be reset to 8 bits if the CPU is switched to something other than 65816.

-An alternative method is to add .b/.w to immediat mode instructions that support 16 bit modes such as:
+An alternative method is to add .b/.w to immediate mode instructions that support 16 bit modes such as:

 ```
 	ora.b #$21